JanDeDobbeleer/oh-my-posh/docs/docs/segment-battery.md

 ## Properties

-- battery_icon: `string` - the icon to use as a prefix for the battery percentage
+- battery_icon: `string` - the icon to use as a prefix for the battery percentage - defaults to empty
-- display_error: `boolean` - show the error context when failing to retrieve the battery information
+- display_error: `boolean` - show the error context when failing to retrieve the battery information - defaults to `true`
-- charging_icon: `string` - icon to display on the left when charging
+- charging_icon: `string` - icon to display on the left when charging - defaults to empty
-- discharging_icon: `string` - icon to display on the left when discharging
+- discharging_icon: `string` - icon to display on the left when discharging - defaults to empty
-- charged_icon: `string` - icon to display on the left when fully charged
+- charged_icon: `string` - icon to display on the left when fully charged - defaults to empty
-- color_background: `boolean` - color the background or foreground for properties below
+- color_background: `boolean` - color the background or foreground for properties below - defaults to `false`
-- charged_color: `string` [hex color code][colors] - color to use when fully charged
+- charged_color: `string` [hex color code][colors] - color to use when fully charged - defaults to segment color
-- charging_color: `string` [hex color code][colors] - color to use when charging
+- charging_color: `string` [hex color code][colors] - color to use when charging - defaults to segment color
-- discharging_color: `string` [hex color code][colors] - color to use when discharging
+- discharging_color: `string` [hex color code][colors] - color to use when discharging - defaults to segment color

 [colors]: https://htmlcolorcodes.com/color-chart/material-design-color-chart/